 Shinichi Sakurai: enabler character.
 But an enabler like this, whose design is to be a reserved introvert (to a degree), is going to fade into the background a little.
 Not that he’s in the background—he’s everywhere Uzaki is, obviously—but he’s just the foil for Uzaki.
 That’s fine.
 This show wouldn’t be what it is without that element.
 But that being said, he’s not neglected by the writers.
 He’s really funny in this role.
 That line that opens this review is his.
 He’s got a ton of zingers like that.
 He jabs back at Uzaki all the time, even if he is ultimately kind about it.
 Kenji Akabane has mostly done supporting roles in his time, but he should get more starring roles after this in my opinion, as he does a great job with this voice.
 He goes back and forward between monotone, scary introvert and overwhelmed, screaming crazyman going bonkers over the situations Shinichi and Uzaki get into.
 It’s hilarious.
 So while there isn’t much to his character, Shinichi the character is really funny and contributes heavily to this show.
 This cast of characters and this show wouldn’t be the same without him.
 And he has the thing with the cats, which is great and which creates a lot of the funniest moments in this show.

 He and Uzaki together make this show.
 Of course it’s about them so you’d expect them to be at the center of everything, but this show handles that kind of dynamic perfectly.
 They chatter away at each other like they’re the only two people in whatever location they happen to be in at the moment, be that cafe, college, airport, or hedgerow.
 The characters themselves are supposed to complement each other, being more together than apart, and they really are.
 Even the VAs do a great job being greater as a pair than individually.
-Through S1 we’ve had hints of romantic feelings a few times, but so far not much as come of it.
-S2 might bring some surprises to hopeful audiences!

 Then comes the supporting cast.
 It’s not extensive, which I always like, and they do a great job supporting.
 Primarily this consists of the trio of Ami Asai, her father, and Itsuhito Sakaki.
 Shinichi works part-time at the Asai cafe, where Ami also works.
 Itsuhito is Shinichi’s college buddy.
 The three of them together puts the hilarity in this show over the edge.
 Itsuhito and Ami are always trying to get Uzaki and Shinichi together romantically, and Ami and her father like to sit and watch Uzaki and Shinichi go at it with each other in their cafe, adding hilarious commentary all the while for the viewer.
 They’re great.

-Uzaki’s family makes up the remainder of supporting cast (through S1), but I will only highlight Uzaki’s mother, Tsuki Uzaki.
+Uzaki’s family makes up the remainder of supporting cast, but I will only highlight Uzaki’s mother, Tsuki Uzaki.
 For one thing, she’s voiced by the always recognizable Saori Hayami (Yumeko, Kakegurui; Yor Forger, Spy x Family), who I always love to hear voice acting.
 Uzaki imitates her mother at one point during the show, and hearing Ouzora-san imitate Saori Hayami is side splitting hilarious.
 Second, Tsuki Uzaki’s schtick is that she’s convinced Shinichi is in love with her.
 Every time these two are together some circumstance ensues that creates this misunderstanding in her head, usually involving a cat.
 It’s hilarious.
 Oh, and we rarely see her eyes; another of those characters.

 Speaking of cats, while not technically a character, that cat the appears at random following the action between Uzaki and Shinichi is the cherry on the top.
 That thing has the best reactions!
 And the artists work it in at the best moments, maximizing the hilarity of a particular scene.

 It’s little touches like that cat that make this show so much fun.
 The characters are no exception in this regard.
 They all have their quirks and funny features, and they all do a great job in their roles.
-You might think these characters being in-character, doing the same things over and over again each episode, might getting boring, and maybe it does a little, but they do such a great job with it in this case that you don’t notice it.
+You might think these characters being in-character, doing the same things over and over again each episode, might getting boring, and it does a little, but they do such a great job with it in this case that you don’t notice it much.
 It sounds kind of silly to say, but comedy should be funny.
 Sometimes it isn’t; sometimes writers miss on their characters.
 These guys don’t miss.
 They are exactly what they should be, and are 100% entertaining.